Tyrrrz/Contextual/Readme.md

 Contextual is a library that helps share data between operations executing on the same callstack.
 It offers a robust and easily testable way to facilitate _implicit parameters_ in your code.

-Inspired by React's [Context API](https://reactjs.org/docs/context.html), which uses a similar approach for threading contextual data through component hierarchies.
+Inspired by React's [Context API](https://reactjs.org/docs/context.html), which uses a similar approach for threading data through component hierarchies.

 ## Download